Uncia-SaaS/.github/README.md

 - **As an External Service**: Simply name the module.
 - **Link to a Generic Module**:
   - Define directly in the module configuration panel.
-  - Select from a list of generic modules defined in other projects or the ISMapping section.
+  - Select from a list of generic modules defined in other application documents or the ISMapping section.
 - **Best Practice**: Place modules inside network zones for clarity and adherence to IT architecture standards.

 ### Flows and Intermediate Objects